 The good samaritan took him to a nearby inn and paid the innkeeper to care for him.
 He said whatever the innkeeper spent, he would reimburse him when he passed back through town on his way home.
 When the Good Samaritan saw someone in need, he went above and beyond what others were doing.

-Lesson of the Bible Story: Life is sometimes busy and we all have things we need to do, but when we see someone in need – even a stranger – the right thing to do is stop and help in any way that we can.
+Lesson of this Bible Story: Life is sometimes busy and we all have things we need to do, but when we see someone in need – even a stranger – the right thing to do is stop and help in any way that we can.

 These bible stories are great teaching tools for Sunday school teachers and Christian parents looking to use the bible as a means for imparting moral standards.